f5devcentral/f5-big-iq-lab/docs/agility2020-bigiq-101/lab1.rst

 then those AS3 templates can be found through the following
 link: https://github.com/f5devcentral/f5-big-iq

-**Note**

-   *The F5 default AS3 BIG-IQ templates are already imported in the lab environment blueprint.*
+.. note:: The F5 default AS3 BIG-IQ templates are already imported in the lab environment blueprint.

 Import AS3 BIG-IQ templates